AllenLiu8888/course-converter/output/simplecourse.0nu25zgw/course.md

 ## Chapter 1

-This chapter contains 2 units covering various aspects of the topic.

 ### Chapter 1 Sequential 1

-This unit contains 2 sections with detailed content.

-#### Chapter 1 Sequential 1 Vertical 1

-This section contains 4 components with learning materials.

 This is simple text with no formatting.
 This is **text** in with **bold** and *italic*.